-Fields of study include: Archeology, Biology, Celtic Studies, Chemistry, Classics, Computer Science, Economics, Film, Geography, Government/Political Science, History, International Studies, Literature, Mathematics, Philosophy, Physics, Sociology, Theater Studies
+Fields of study include: Accounting, Archeology, Biology, Celtic Studies, Chemistry, Classics, Computer Science, Economics, Geography, Government/Political Science, History, International Studies, Irish Studies, Literature, Marketing, Mathematics, Philosophy, Physics, Sociology

 You are not restricted to any one department, but must keep in mind that prerequisites may be required for some courses.
 Registration will be finalized upon arrival in Galway, and classes are selected via the list published each year by the International Office.